Buying Property Abroad

 The notaries are a third party who ensures the contracts are drawn up as intended, that the deeds are deposited correctly and, in some cases, they perform a certain level of property searches.
 It’s easy to see why those who are buying property abroad are happy to pay for their services, as it adds a layer of added protection to the process.

-The fees differ depending upon the country you’re buying property from:
+The fees differ depending upon the country from which you are buying the property:

 The French notaries collect both a fee for themselves and tax for the state.
 The amount they charge for fees is based on the value of the property, with most people paying 0.799% for a property valued over €60,000.
-The taxes changed depending on whether the property you bought is new or a resale, under the ‘taxe de publicité foncière’, a new property is taxed at 0.71% and a resale at 5.81% plus the additional 0.10% for the ‘contribution de sécurité immobilière’.
+The taxes change depending on whether the property you buy is new or a resale: under the ‘taxe de publicité foncière’, a new property is taxed at 0.71% and a resale at 5.81% – plus the additional 0.10% for the ‘contribution de sécurité immobilière’.

 Portugal has a fixed fee of €153 for the transaction and a further 0.75-1% for the cadastral value (the monetary value the authorities give each property) for the deed registration.